-White City continues its commitment to advance the Recreation Centre - a major investment in the future of our community and our quality of life.
-In conjunction with the Town Centre Neighbourhood Plan, the Recreation Centre would create a community hub for sports, recreation and culture.
-This is a huge opportunity to increase our quality of life, health and wellness and culture.
+The Multi-Use Recreation Center is part of the White City's Town Centre Neighbourhood Plan and would create a community hub for sports, recreation and culture.
+This is a huge opportunity to increase our quality of life, health, wellness, and culture.
 It would also support economic development for our community and help realize a vibrant Town Centre, becoming the heart of our community.

 - Be Visionary: Consider not just today and tomorrow but the future community, being prepared for the needs of the future when the facility is fully built out.

 - Think Beyond: Be really, REALLY multi-use - truly multipurpose of the entire facility.
 This facility needs to be flexible and be used by everyone, providing amenities to support a broader representation of the community; not a "sports" multi-use facility but a "community" multi-use facility.

 - Be Adaptable: Ensure flexibility if/as things change.
 This means being ready to go with whichever phase makes the most sense based on community need and desire.

 This stage of the work has resulted in a design that: